VMware HA Vs Microsoft Cluster Server: we are at the inflection point

 |Easy to implement / inherit DR properties||no||yes|

-- Red: Not True / can’t be achieved
+- no: Not True / can't be achieved

 These are a few of the characteristics many users are currently debating.
 Again you can depict from the above that delegating this infrastructure service (i.e. HA) to the virtual infrastructure is a better way to implement a data center...at least in my opinion.
 Assuming proper and effective backup/restore procedures can be implemented for your virtual environments, assuming that you don't need strict application monitoring (or that HA clusters at the virtual infrastructure will improve over time) and assuming an IT organization can adapt easily to new deployment methods and standards... it's obviously where you want to go in the long term.